I know what you’re thinking. How can a trip to one of the most beautiful places in the world be budget friendly?

 Swimming with Manta Rays

-During the Manta season, which runs from the end of May through December, these graceful creatures can be found gliding through the Maldivian waters just a short 15 minute speedboat ride from Mahibadhoo.
-These curious and playful filter feeders are the largest in the ray family and are referred to as En Madi in the Maldivian language.
+During the Manta season, which runs from the end of May through December, these graceful creatures glide through the Maldivian waters just a short 15 minute speedboat ride from Mahibadhoo.
+These curious and playful filter feeders are the largest in the ray family.
+They are En Madi in the Maldivian language.

 Unlike the Stingray, the Manta Ray does not have a venomous spine and is, therefore, not dangerous to swimmers or divers.
 The Manta tends to swim in an oval-like pattern while feeding so all you have to do is move slowly in the water while they glide past you.